 - Cellular telephone equipment and service

-- Purchasing club membership such as Amazon Prime and Barnes and Noble where the membership is in the name of the employee unless approved in writing by the chief business officer or designee.
-The savings to the university for such a Membership should be documented in the request.
+- Purchasing club membership such as Sam's Club, Costco, and Barnes and Noble where the membership is in the name of the employee unless approved in writing by the chief business officer or designee.
+The savings to the university for such a membership should be documented in the request.
 NOTE: The university has a central account with Amazon that provides the benefits of Amazon Prime for free.
 Departments can sign-up by contacting the System Procurement Services Office at firstname.lastname@example.org.

 - Purchases prohibited by university fiscal policy on purchasing (see FISCAL POLICY FI0405 for details)

-- Departments may not split single transactions in excess of $4,999.99 into smaller transactions.
-(See FISCAL POLICY FI0410, 1.)
-To stay within the spending limit, departments may not make multiple purchases of or request multiple invoices for single purchases of identical goods or modular components from the same vendor, unless these items are under an existing framework order or term contract.
+- Departments may not split single transactions in excess of $9,999.99 into smaller transactions.
+(See FI0405) To stay within the spending limit, departments may not make multiple purchases of or request multiple invoices for single purchases of identical goods or modular components from the same vendor, unless these items are under an existing framework order or term contract.
 Although not an all-inclusive list, the following situations represent split transactions and are prohibited by this policy.